open-feature/js-sdk/README.md

 - [Server SDK](./packages/server/README.md), for use in Node.js and similar runtimes.
 - [Client SDK](./packages/client/README.md), for use in the web browser.

-Each have slightly different APIs, but shared many underlying types and components
+Each have slightly different APIs, but share many underlying types and components.

 ## ⭐️ Support the project